The Clear Edge

 Brief mini-CEOs on expectations:

-Actually disappear.
-No “quick check-ins.”
-No, “just answering one email.”
-The test only works if you’re truly gone.
+Actually disappear during the test.
+No quick check-ins, no “just answering one email”—it only works if you are truly gone.

-Take an actual vacation.
-Leave the country.
-Go somewhere with bad internet.
-The point isn’t to suffer through anxiety—it’s to prove the systems hold without you.
+Take a real vacation.
+Leave the country, pick somewhere with bad internet, and step away.
+The goal isn’t to sit in anxiety but to prove the systems hold without you.

 Revenue Performance: